AlperHuseyn/python-theory-and-apps/apps/homework_02/practice-questions.md

 `820, Physics, 1, 70`

-Here, the input consists of the student's full name, followed by the course name, then the exam number, and finally the grade.
+Here, the input consists of the student's no, followed by the course name, then the exam number, and finally the grade.
 Make sure to separate them with commas.

 * When `"Student Query"` is selected, the following input should be asked: